WK-Kz/Color-Swap-ROA-2/README.md

 - wine
 - Pillow

+## Installation

+### Download
+- Download the zip file from [Releases](https://github.com/WK-Kz/Color-Swap-ROA-2/releases) and extract the ZIP file of the program.

+#### Devices
-#### Fedora:
+##### Fedora:
 1. `sudo dnf install python3-pillow-tk`
 1. `sudo dnf install wine`

-#### Arch:
+##### Arch:
 1. `sudo pacman -S python-pillow`
 2. `sudo pacman -S wine`

-#### Steam Deck:
+##### Steam Deck:
+1. Navigate to Installers/
+2. Run either `install-pillow-pip.sh` or `install-pillow-arch-based.sh`
+This can be done by either running these scripts via terminal or by right clicking the shell script and selecting `Run as a Program`

 On the steam deck, the python package should be provided already.
 If wine is already not installed on the device, it should automatically be installed when `Start.sh` is ran.
-Only this command should be required to run:
-1. `sudo pacman -S python-pillow`

-## Installation

-### Download
-- Download the zip file from [Releases](https://github.com/WK-Kz/Color-Swap-ROA-2/releases) and extract the ZIP file of the program.

 ### [Optional] Creating the Mods Folder
 With the new fork, it will prompt you to provide a direct path to the Rivals2/Paks folder.
 Once a valid directory has been provided, it will generate a Mods folder.
 However, you must still select the mods folder when generating your recolored skin.